Taylor’s 10th-inning RBI helps Brewers beat Marlins 2-1

 TRAINER’S ROOM

-Brewers: OF Christian Yelich (lower back strain) has changed exercises and is playing catch but not hitting.
-“He was very active Saturday,” manager Craig Counsell said.
+Yelich (lower back strain) has changed exercises and is playing catch but not hitting.
+“He was very active Saturday,” said.
 “It’s a matter of increasing activity and then see what happens after the activity.”
-Yelich has played one game since April 11.

 ROSTER MOVE